Advantages and Disadvantages of Distance Learning

 4. Questionable Credibility of Online Degrees

 Despite its convenience and affordability, distance learning is still not the best option for many due to lack of lack of quality faculty members.
 Even when the instructors are fully qualified and experienced, they might not find it comfortable to teach in an online environment.
 The design and delivery of every course differs greatly.
 Sometimes the instructor might find little time to talk about trivial details of a given topic, which are otherwise important to helping students understand better a given concept.
+Therefore, you may need the assistance of essay writers to ensure the quality completion of tasks.
 That, plus a host of other challenges like lack of proper assessment make credibility of distance learning degrees questionable.

 As a matter of fact, there many employers out there who do not accept online degrees as they still find stigma attached to distance education.
 That means students have to evaluate whether or not their online degrees can be ideal for the target job or future learning.
 This discourages many students from undertaking a distance learning program even when the degree being offered is genuine and competitive in the market.